GeoscienceAustralia/galileoQC/README.md

 AirGravQC is currently in a private repository and not generally available.

-More information will be available when the documentation is published.
+More information will be available when the package is published.
 In the meantime, contact Mark Dransfield if help is required.

 The following might be helpful to users with access to the **NCIS**.

 ## Package Installation and Setup on National Computing infrastructure